 Tropical Storm Eta dumps blustery rain on Florida west coast

-The National Hurricane Center in Miami predicted Eta would slog ashore sometime Thursday and then move northeast across Florida as it loses strength.
-Eta briefly gained hurricane strength Wednesday morning, but forecasters said it later weakened to tropical storm status with maximum winds of 70 mph (110 kph).
+The storm slogged ashore near Cedar Key, Florida, with maximum sustained winds of 50 mph (85 kph).
+The National Hurricane Center in Miami predicted Eta would then move northeast across Florida as it loses strength.
+Eta briefly gained hurricane strength Wednesday morning, but forecasters said it later weakened to tropical storm status.

-There were no immediate reports of any injuries, serious damage or flooding in the Tampa Bay area as the storm skirted past that region Wednesday afternoon.
+There were no immediate reports of any injuries or serious damage in the Tampa Bay area as the storm skirted past that region Wednesday afternoon.
 Several tornado warnings were issued, but there were no reports of one touching down.

-“We don't have any reports of flooding or street closures in Tampa at this point,” Mayor Jane Castor told reporters.
+On Thursday morning, much of the Tampa Bay area was under a storm surge warning.
+The storm forced officials to close some lanes on two of the three bridges that cross Tampa Bay, connecting the St. Petersburg area to Tampa, the Tampa Bay Times reported.
+The Sunshine Skyway Bridge, which links Pinellas and Manatee counties, also remained closed early Thursday.

+Firefighters in Tampa rescued around a dozen people who got stuck in flooding on Bayshore Boulevard.
+On Thursday morning, there were still a few abandoned vehicles on the flooded roadway, WFTS in Tampa reported.

+Late Wednesday residents of Twin Cities Mobile Home Park in St. Petersburg were forced to evacuate because of flooding, the television station reported.

 The storm had meandered in the Gulf of Mexico since crossing over South Florida on Sunday.
-At 10 p.m.
-Wednesday, Eta was 55 miles (88 kilometers) northwest of St. Petersburg, Florida, and moving northward at 10 mph (16 kph), the hurricane center reported.
-Eta had maximum winds of 65 mph (104 kph).
+At 4:20 a.m.
+EST Thursday, Eta was centered about 5 miles (10 kilometers) north-northeast of Cedar Key and moving northeast near 13 mph (20 kph).

+Eta is forecast to dissipate over the western Atlantic Ocean by the weekend.

 The Tampa Bay region is home to more than 3.5 million people across five coastal counties.
 No mandatory evacuations were ordered, but authorities opened shelters for anyone needing them.
 Local media reported only a handful of people showed up.